17 Small Shower Ideas For Tiny Home Bathrooms

 What’s better than showering under the open sky?
 Showering under the sky in the comfort of your home, of course!
 Installing a skylight above a tiny house shower is a great way to let in plenty of natural light, which in turn makes your dainty space feel like a spacious heavenly oasis.

 Arguably one of the most unorthodox showers for small spaces on the list, this tiny house shower is crafted from a wine barrel that’s been sealed and waterproofed.
 The innovative design is as practical in its compact size as it is rusticly charming.

 A monochromatic design for a tiny home bathroom can not only make the small space seem bigger, but also create distinct coherence.
 This petite room tiled from wall to wall maximizes every square inch with a teeny shower tub, toilet, and low profile sink built into the wall.

 Sometimes having a shower stall in your tiny home just isn’t an option.
 But this ultra teeny wet room that houses a toilet and floating vanity might be the shower hack perfect for your tiny home.
 The wash basin features a pull-out faucet that converts the petite waterproof room into a functional shower.
 And the best part, the faucet extends so far that it can be protruded out the window for outdoor showering.

-The glass wall that separates this full-sized shower from the minimalist shelf vanity (which allows for plenty of under-the-sink storage!) is a great addition to any tiny home bathroom.
+The glass wall that separates this full-sized shower from the small vanity is a great addition to any tiny home bathroom.
 The see-through wall lets in an abundance of sunlight from the large window making this chic wet room feel much more light and airy.